hpi-swa-teaching/SpreadSheetTool/README.md

 	repository: 'github://hpi-swa-teaching/SpreadSheetTool:alpha-release/packages';
 	load
   ```
 If you are interested in getting an insight into our current sprint's dirty implementation, replace `alpha-release` above with `master`.
 Alternatively, you can use [Squot](https://github.com/hpi-swa/Squot) to clone the repository.
+Important: If you do not use Metacello, make sure to invoke `SSSheetTool initialize` after cloning the repo!

  If you would like to join our project, please feel free to fork and pull-request, and create issues.